GitbookIO/help.gitbook.com/README.md

 search: false
 ---

-Welcome to the help center for the [GitBook.com](https://www.gitbook.com) platform and services.
-You can learn here how to use the platform to edit books, collaborate with people, and integrate with other services.

-If you want to learn in detail how to use the GitBook format, visit the [toolchain documentation](http://toolchain.gitbook.com/).
+Welcome to the help center for the [GitBook.com](https://www.gitbook.com) platform, where you can learn how to create books, collaborate with people, and integrate with other services.
+If you are looking for details about the GitBook format, visit the [toolchain documentation](http://toolchain.gitbook.com/).